9+1 Rewards & Reasons To Get “Out There” This Summer

 [+1] There Are Rewards To Getting “Out There”

-But that’s not all – when you find a hidden paddle and tell us where and how you found it – we will send you even more great prizes and gear… Plus, when you take part in our Paddle Points Event this summer, you will earn points for a chance to win a Nova Craft Canoe and more!
+But that’s not all – when you find a hidden paddle and tell us where and how you found it – we will send you even more great prizes and gear; plus, when you take part in our Paddle Points Event this summer, you can earn points for a chance to win a Nova Craft Canoe and more (all in thanks to our amazingly supportive sponsors)!

 So what are you waiting for?